parkchaehyun/SpaceAppExosky/README.md

 ![Alt text](./Data/image/preview.png)

-1. **Download from the App Store (when available):**
+1. **Download from the App Store:**
-   - Search for "Exosky" on the App Store to download the app directly onto your iPhone or iPad. *(Currently under review)*
+   - Search for "Exosky" on the App Store or [click here](https://apps.apple.com/us/app/exosky/id6736586407) to download the app directly onto your iPhone or iPad.

 2. **Build with Xcode:**
    - Clone the repository.